thoughtbot/maybe_haskell/release/maybe_haskell.md

     negate x = negateInt x
 ```

-Usually, but not always, there are *laws* associated with these functions that
+Usually, but not always, *laws* are associated with these functions that
 your implementations must satisfy.
-Type class laws are important for the utility
+Type class laws are important for ensuring that type classes are useful.
-of type classes.
 They allow us as developers to reason about what will happen
 when we use type class functions without having to understand all of the
 concrete types for which they are defined.
 For example, if you negate a number
 twice, you should get back to the same number.
 This can be stated formally as: